 An alternative to the method used above is to use motion sensor cameras that could monitor scavenger activity.
 In this case a star picket (approximately 1 m high) will be placed in the ground approximately 4 m away from the carcass, with a camera attached.
 This camera will record any scavenging activity over the course of 30 days from placement.
 This method gathers the exact time and method of scavenging and thus eliminates any uncertainties in the results analysis.
-The scavenger trials will be conducted at the same locations as those chosen in Section 6.3.
+The scavenger trials will be conducted at the same locations as those chosen in Section 6.2.

-Additional scavenger trials will be completed across the 68 turbines included in the stage 2 layout.
-A total of 22 turbines (33%) will be identified by the stage 2 BBMP and will be equally distributed across cleared pastoral land and remnant forests.
-The same methodologies identified above will be applied across these additional stage 2 turbines and will be discussed further in the stage 2 BBMP.
+Scavenger trials will be completed across the 41 turbines included in the stage 2 layout.
+A total of 14 turbines have been identified to be assessed for the scavenger trials and will be equally distributed across cleared pastoral land and remnant forests.